EN | JP | Last sync: 2026-01-10

 Exercises

-Experiment with different Target Network update frequencies (C = 1, 10, 100, 1000) and analyze the impact on learning stability.
+Experiment with different target network update frequencies (C = 1, 10, 100, 1000).
+Plot learning curves and analyze the stability-speed tradeoff.

 Disclaimer